empathic-ai/altimit/README.md

 ## The Engine

-Altimit's Engine is built on top of the Godot engine, leveraging its cross-platform support and open architecture.
+Altimit's Engine is built on top of Godot, leveraging its cross-platform support and open architecture.

 ## Opening the Metaverse